fedeghe/react-vtable/README.md

     ```
 - _rhtID_ <string>
     by default each row gets an added index in a field by default called `_ID`.
 In case this clashes with your data pick something else and keep in mind it needs to be a valid object literal key.

+## Todo's list

+- [ ] make the vertical virtualization optional through a cutoff value defaulted to 100.
+The user can change that value.
+    If the data bring more rows than the cutoff value then the virtualzation is effective otherwise it is not (switch effective also on filtering).

+- [ ] add the column virtualization also with cutoff value defaulted to 20.

 ---
 ---
 ---